16 Most Stunning Sedona Sunset Spots in Arizona 2026

 Where to buy a Red Rock Pass?

 Visitors can buy a Red Rock Pass online or offline.
-Most tourists buy red rock passes by using the vending machine.
-The vending machines are placed on trailheads, and all the vending machines accept credit cards.
-If you have an “America the Beautiful Interagency Pass,” RED ROCK PASS is unnecessary.
+Most tourists buy red rock passes using vending machines.
+The vending machines are placed at trailheads, and all accept credit cards.
+If you have an “America the Beautiful Interagency Pass,” the RED ROCK PASS is unnecessary.

 Purchase a Pass from the Parking Lot